matteocommis/WaddleApp/README.md

 **Original Code Copyright**: © The Jellyfin Project.

-Licensed under the GNU GPL v3.
+Licensed under the Mozilla Public License v2.0.
 You are free to view, modify, and redistribute this code under the terms of the license.
 See the [LICENSE](LICENSE) file for more details.